-Depending on your license, you will either receive just the Standard container image, or both the Standard and Advanced container image.
+Depending on your license, you will receive either the Standard container image or both the Standard and Advanced container images.

 - Authors who have only been granted the Create and Edit Notebooks privilege will have their container loaded with the Standard container image.
 All notebooks they open will use the Standard runtime.

 - Authors who have also been granted the Advanced Notebooks privilege will have their container loaded with the Advanced container image.
 The default notebook runtime for their notebooks is the Advanced runtime.
 However, they have the option to specify an individual notebook's runtime and can use either the Standard or the Advanced runtime in their notebooks.